p3trichorr/soal-shift-sisop-modul-1-I07-2021/README.md

 **D. Region that has the least total profit and the total profit of that region**

-We need to find the region that has the least total profit that shown in TokoShiSop
+We need to find the region that has the least total profit that shown in the Laporan-TokoShiSop.tsv

-Download Laporan-TokoShiSop.tsv which is the input data, and make one folder with the code
+Download ``Laporan-TokoShiSop.tsv`` which is the input data, and make one folder with the code that we want to make

 Find the field ``-F " " ``

-We need `` {x[$13]+=$21} to fetch from 13 coloumn which is the region section, and then all the region profit will counted ``END {for(Answer in x)``
+We need to calculate ``{x[$13]+=$21}`` to fetch from 13 coloumn which is the region section, and then all the region that we want to count the profit ``END {for(Answer in x)``

 Dont forget use ``sort -nr`` to sort the data from biggest to least data, and ``tail -1`` to choose one of the least data